Ochism/InfoSecProject/README.md

 ## Getting Started
 Open up the __SpamClassifier.sln__ Visual Studio solution file on a Windows computer.
 This will open Visual Studio and build the project.
 All Add-in code written by the team is located in __ThisAddIn.cs__.

 _**NOTE:** The solution file will not automatically install the IBM Watson Natural Language Classifier package.
-This can be done with the following command issued in the Nuget console:_
+This can be done with the following command issued in the NuGet console:_
 ```

 PM > Install-Package IBM.WatsonDeveloperCloud.NaturalLanguageClassifier.v1